 This is a handy little phrasebook if you’re planning on visiting Japan as well as other Asian countries.
 Small Talk Asia covers the basic survival phrases you’ll need in Japanese, as well as Cantonese, Korean, Lao, Thai, Vietnamese and more.
 At the beginning of each chapter is a super useful table about how to pronounce vowels and how they can change the meanings of words if not spoken correctly.
 Very handy to know!

 If you’ve made it this far, you must be really keen to learn Japanese so I wish you the best on your learning journey.
-Now you’re set to go with the basic phrases you’ll need in Japan, as well as how to pronounce them and the best context to use each.
+Now you’re set to visit Japan with the basic phrases you’ll need, as well as how to pronounce them and the best context to use each.
 I hope you’ll also find my free PDF cheat sheet helpful, too!

 Hungry for more?
 I’ve have written about loads of tips and tricks for Japan, focused around how to be an invisible tourist while you’re there.
-Even if it’s you’re first visit, my popular Japan archive of articles includes do’s and don’ts for visiting, detailed itineraries, hidden gems, city guides and much more.
+If it’s your first trip or revisiting, my popular travel blog for Japan includes do’s and don’ts for etiquette, detailed itineraries, hidden gems, city guides, places you must visit in Japan and much more.
 Why not take a look while you’re here?